cindyloo/devart-template/project_posts/2014-02-15-Laplacian-And-Background.md

 ![](https://raw.github.com/cindyloo/devart-template/master/project_images/laplacian2.png)

 Background subtraction is next on the list, and seems more confounding than doing it with the Kinect and the ofxKinect library.
-I was working with the flat image today, I'm grasping the Mat object much better although first derivative and related functions are still confounding me because cv::subtract etc are still not producing what I expect.
+I was working with the flat image today, I'm grasping the power of the Mat object much better although first derivative and related functions are still confounding me because cv::subtract etc are still not producing what I expect.
 Eg, right now the foreground and the background mask are blended... need to modify the alpha channel I guess...